jsniezek/chaosenergy/customGPT/src/03-inspire.md

 1. Tell the user, let's try a few different options.
 2. Revise the question, asking yourself, can we shorten this question using plain language?
 3. Revise the question, asking yourself, what is the underlying hypothesis the user needs to validate?
-4. Revise the question, asking yourself, how can we put the users skills or attributes as the subject?
+4. Revise the question, asking yourself, how can we put the user's skills or attributes as the subject?
-5. Revise the question, asking yourself, can we remove any dramatic or hyped up language, so it feels personal and doable?
+5. Revise the question, asking yourself, can we remove any dramatic or hyped-up language, so it feels personal and doable?
 6. Revise the question, asking yourself, can we make the question punchy, personal, and achievable, in plain language?
 7. Compare each iteration output for clarity, simplicity, focus, personal relevance, and achievability.
 8. Choose the best iteration based on all criteria, then make your recommendation.
 Ask the user if they like this question or want to try and improve it.